Prostaglandin DP1 receptor: Human studies

-Allergen inhalation challenge of humans produces rises in the PGD2 levels in their Bronchoalveolar lavage fluids.
+Allergen inhalation challenge of humans produces rises in the PGD2 levels in their bronchoalveolar lavage fluids.
 Furthermore, the administration of PGD2 into the nose or skin of human volunteers produces local symptoms of allergy and the inhalation of PGD2 into asthmatics causes constriction of the airways as well as the potentiation of airway constriction responses.
 These reactions, similar to those produced in animal studies, may be mediated by DP1.

 Central nervous system

-PGD2 is the most abundant prostanoid in the brains of humans and other mammals and DP1 receptors are located on Arachnoid mater trabecular cells in mouse basal forebrain.
+PGD2 is the most abundant prostanoid in the brains of humans and other mammals and DP1 receptors are located on arachnoid mater trabecular cells in mouse basal forebrain.
 The PGD2-DP1 pathway is involved in the regulation of non-rapid eye movement sleep in rodents: infusion of PGD2 into the lateral ventricle of mice or the brain of rats induces an increase in the amount of non-rapid eye movement sleep in wild-type (WT) but not DP1-deficient animals.
-This sleep-induction appears to involve the DP1-dependent stimulation of adenosine formation and subsequent simulation of the Adenosine A2A receptor by adenosine.
+This sleep-induction appears to involve the DP1-dependent stimulation of adenosine formation and subsequent simulation of the adenosine A2A receptor by adenosine.
 In humans, a genetic variant of ADA associated with the reduced metabolism of adenosine to inosine has been reported to deep sleep and SWA during sleep.
 These studies suggest that DP1 has a similar role in the sleep of humans.

 Pulmonary hypertension

-Pulmonary arterial hypertension, Who group 1 (see Pulmonary hypertension#Causes), in humans in commonly treated with specific pulmonary artery vasodilators that increase survival such as the prostacyclin I2 (PGI2) mimetics including Treprostinil, epoprostanol, Iloprost, and beraprost.
+Pulmonary arterial hypertension in humans is commonly treated with specific pulmonary artery vasodilators that increase survival such as the prostacyclin I2 (PGI2) mimetics including treprostinil, epoprostenol, iloprost, and beraprost.
 Recent studies find that DP1 as well as the PGI2 receptor protein are expressed in human pulmonary arteries and veins; that treprostinil but not iloprost caused pulmonary vein relaxation in part by acting through DP1 in insolated human pulmonary vascular preparations; and that the effect of treprostinil on DP1 in human pulmonary veins may contribute to its therapeutic efficacy in primary pulmonary hypertension.

 Reproduction

 Studies in male mice indicate that DP1 activation induces the translocation of SOX9 into the nucleus thereby signaling for the maturation of Sertoli cells and embryonic gonads.
-Disruption of this DP1-activated circuit leads to disordered maturation of the male reproductive organs such as Cryptorchidism (i.e. failure of testes descent into the scrotum) in mice and, it is suggested, may also do so in humans.
+Disruption of this DP1-activated circuit leads to disordered maturation of the male reproductive organs such as cryptorchidism (i.e. failure of testes descent into the scrotum) in mice and, it is suggested, may also do so in humans.